MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 Any changes made to the device settings must be done with the user's knowledge and consent, and must be easily reversible by the user.

-Any alteration of browser settings, such as new tabs and search engines, should be mentioned in the listing or description, and they should use standard APIs to achieve that functionality.
+Any alteration of browser settings, such as new tabs and search engines, should be mentioned in the listing or description, and such alterations should use standard APIs to achieve that functionality.
 They must not override default settings without user permission.

 <!-- ------------------------------ -->
 #### 1.2 Security

-Extensions must declare all permissions required for their functionality in the manifest.
+Extensions must declare all permissions that are required for their functionality in the manifest.
 Your extension must only request those permissions that are essential for functioning.

 Any [declarativeNetRequest](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest) rules must be clearly declared within the extension, and should not be imported remotely unless necessary for functionality.

 Extensions must not collect or track sensitive user information without clear consent, and must clearly state any user data handling in their privacy policy.
-User-sensitive data must be encrypted with proper mechanisms like SSL, and must not be transported via insecure channels.
+User-sensitive data must be encrypted by using proper mechanisms such as SSL, and must not be transported via insecure channels.

 Extensions must not promote deceptive installation of other extensions.